Top 36 Places to Visit in Kuala Lumpur, Malaysia

 5. Central Market

 The Central Market building was built in 1888 and started off as a wet market.
 It has been renovated and is now a heritage site and landmark in the heart of Kuala Lumpur.
 Kasturi Walk is the lane next to Central Market, this place is also known as Chinatown.
 There are many stalls in the area selling a variety of handicrafts, artworks, clothings, shoes, accessories, Malaysian batiks, souvenirs and food stalls.

 To get to Central Market, hop on the LRT and alight at Pasar Seni station.
 The market is just a short walk from the train station.

 Royal Selangor is the world's largest maker of pewter.
-Visitors can find precious pewter items, gifts, tablewares and souvenirs at Royal Selangor which is renowned for its exquisite craftsmanship and designs in pewter.
+Visitors and collectors of pewter can find precious pewter items, gifts, drinkwares, tablewares, ornaments and souvenirs at Royal Selangor which is renowned for its exquisite craftsmanship and designs in pewter.
 The School of Hard Knocks workshop at the centre teaches visitors to make their own souvenir plate using traditional tools.